James Cagney: The Public Enemy (1931)

 Many critics view the scene in which Cagney pushes half a grapefruit into Mae Clarke's face as one of the most famous moments in movie history.
-The scene itself was a late addition, and the origin of the idea is a matter of debate: producer Darryl Zanuck claimed he thought of it in a script conference, Wellman said the idea came to him when he saw the grapefruit on the table during the shoot, and writers Glasmon and Bright claimed it was based on the real life of gangster Hymie Weiss, who threw an omelette into his girlfriend's face.
-Joan Blondell recalled that the change was made when Cagney decided the omelette wouldn't work.
+The scene itself was a late addition, and the origin of the idea is a matter of debate: producer Darryl Zanuck claimed he thought of it in a script conference, Wellman said the idea came to him when he saw the grapefruit on the table during the shoot, and writers Glasmon and Bright claimed it was based on the real life of gangster Hymie Weiss, who threw an omelet into his girlfriend's face.
+Joan Blondell recalled that the change was made when Cagney decided the omelet wouldn't work.
 Cagney himself usually cited the writers' version, but the fruit's victim, Clarke, agreed that it was Wellman's idea, saying, "I'm sorry I ever agreed to do the grapefruit bit.
 I never dreamed it would be shown in the movie.
 Director Bill Wellman thought of the idea suddenly.
 It wasn't even written into the script."
 However, according to Turner Classic Movies (TCM), the grapefruit scene was a practical joke that Cagney and costar Mae Clarke decided to play on the crew while the cameras were rolling.
 Wellman liked it so much that he left it in.
 TCM also notes that the scene made Clarke's ex-husband, Lew Brice, very happy.
 "He saw the film repeatedly just to see that scene, and was often shushed by angry patrons when his delighted laughter got too loud."

 Cagney's stubbornness became well known behind the scenes, especially after he refused to join in a 100% participation-free charity drive pushed by Douglas Fairbanks Jr. Cagney did not object to donating money to charity, but he did object to being forced to give.
 Already he had acquired the nickname "The Professional Againster".